Mission: Impossible (1988 TV series): Disc scene

-The apartment scene
+Apartment scene

 The 1980s revival reinstated the "dossier scene" in the first episode when Phelps selected his new team.
-In keeping with the updated theme of the series, Phelps uses a computer system (hidden inside his coffee table) rather than folders of clippings and documents to make his decision (with Bob Johnson also providing the narration for the video clips of each IMF agent), but since he kept the same team in subsequent episodes no subsequent dossier scenes were made.
+In keeping with the updated theme of the series, Phelps uses a computer system (hidden inside his coffee table) rather than folders of clippings and documents to make his decision (with Bob Johnson also providing the narration for the video clips of each IMF agent).
+Since he kept the same team in subsequent episodes no subsequent dossier scenes were made.
 Instead, subsequent episodes generally showed Phelps holding mission briefings with his team at his apartment, usually using his computer system to discuss with them some of the same information he got from the disc player.

-The plan
+Plan

 In the 1980s revival, the mask-making process involved a digital camera and computer and was mostly automatic.
 Most episodes included a dramatic revelation near the end in which the team member (usually Nicholas Black) would remove the mask.

-Variations

-In the 1980s series, former IMF agent Barney Collier was framed for a crime he didn't commit and the IMF team had to rescue him, leading to a reuniting of Barney with his son and IMF agent Grant Collier (in real life played by father-and-son Greg and Phil Morris).